IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

     An example of two hypothetical models trained on CIFAR10 that have equivalent prediction agreement, accuracy and loss on the input space while concurrently having nonequivalent functions.
 </div>

+It is evident that these models will correctly classify the input image as a cat - additionally, it can be noted that both models have the same loss of **1.139**.
+Considering these two metrics (accuracy and loss) alone could lead to the misconception that these models are functionally equivalent, given the absolute similarity of their loss and accuracy.
+However, when considering the output probabilities representing each model's function, it is evident that the functions are different.

+For model one (left image), the four highest prediction probabilities other than the predicted class of cat (0.32) are that of the automobile (0.20), airplane (0.12), ship (0.10) and dog (0.10) - as a result from this output perspective it could be argued that the model's function puts this example closer to various vehicles over other animals.
+On the other hand, for model two (right image), the four highest prediction probabilities other than the predicted class of cat (0.32) are that of the dog (0.20), deer (0.12), bird (0.10) and frog (0.10).
+This model's function puts the input image of a cat closer to other species of animals.

 When considering the functions of the two models in deployment - despite the accuracy and the loss being equivalent, it would be reasonable to use model two for these types of inputs as it has a function that better captures the distinction between animals and vehicles.
 This function is an essential property of model two as it could suggest the model would be more robust.
 While this is a contrived example, it is not infeasible that such functions could arise in practice, which is why model evaluation should be expanded from loss and accuracy to include strong functional analysis perspectives.

-## Traditional Functional Analysis
+# Experimental Setup

 Typically, neural network similarity is considered from an accuracy and loss perspective.
-In our previous section, we have provided contrived examples of when this approach could be flawed.
-In this section, we look at more qualitative methods of analysing functional relations of neural networks trained under different conditions on CIFAR10<d-cite key="krizhevsky2009learning"></d-cite> as done by Fort et al., <d-cite key="fort2019deep"></d-cite> for accuracy and loss.
+In the previous section, we have provided contrived examples of when this approach could be flawed.
+In this section, we look at using accuracy and loss to compare functional relations of neural networks trained under different conditions on CIFAR10<d-cite key="krizhevsky2009learning"></d-cite>.
 To make the experimental results relevant, we use the contemporary architecture of the Vision Transformer<d-cite key="dosovitskiy2020image"></d-cite>.
 All models have the same training hyperparameters with only two variables (initailisation and training data order) altered.

 The three conditions are as follows: